PierfrancescoSoffritti/android-youtube-player/README.md

 If set to 3 causes video annotations to not be shown by default.

 ### Full screen
-You can use the `YouTubePlayerView` to set the player full screen or not, using these methods
+You can use the `YouTubePlayerView` to enter and exit fullscreen.

 ```java
 youtubePlayerView.enterFullScreen();